 An Eco-Friendly Interpretive Center

 You’ll definitely want to explore the new Interpretive Center.
-It’s full of interactive exhibits, such as a display on pollinators and the important role they play, as well as live animals, including a flying squirrel, a red-tailed hawk and a barred owl.
+It’s full of interactive exhibits, such as a display on pollinators and the important role they play, as well as live animals, including a flying squirrel, a chipmunk, a red-tailed hawk, an American kestrel and a barred owl.
 Professionally trained naturalists lead a variety of fun, informative and hands-on environmental education and outdoor recreation programs throughout the year

 In addition to delightful exhibits, the Interpretive Center itself features an award-winning eco-friendly design.
 Purposefully built to minimize the impact on existing habitats with net zero-energy goals, the building uses both active and passive solar heat and power, daylight harvesting, radiant in-floor heating, and utilizes geothermal wellfield.
 Rain gardens reduce stormwater runoff into the wetlands and bird-friendly glass prevents window collisions.

 In the center of the Nature Center lies Westwood Lake, a 64-acre lake that’s stocked with bluegills.
 Grab your pole and head out to the fishing pier.
 Fishing poles can be checked out for free from the Interpretive Center, but you have to bring your own bait.
 Or rent one of Westwood’s canoes and go for a paddle!
 Rental canoes will be available during July and August and into September, weather permitting.
 Kids will love running along the floating boardwalk that crosses over the lake.